MicahxAmes/Multi-Region-Deployment/README.md

 # Multi-Region-Deployment
- create a Multi-Region Deployment with Failover using AWS, Terraform, and Infrastructure as Code.
+ Create a Multi-Region Deployment with Failover using AWS, Terraform, and Infrastructure as Code.